- About us

 Find out more about the science and aims of the 'Zika Mozzie Seeker' project by checking out the frequently asked questions below.
 These will be updated and expanded throughout the project as we receive your feedback.

 For more effective monitoring in large cities, we need to place more egg traps in a wider range of locations to increase the range and intensity of the sampling.
-A good way to achieve this is to place egg traps (ovitraps) in lots of urban backyards.
+A good way to achieve this is to place egg traps (ovitraps) in lots of urban yards.

 The method allows scientists to quickly screen large numbers of freshly hatched larvae (wrigglers) from mosquito eggs (up to 5,000 in one sample) for the DNA of Aedes aegypti mosquitoes.
 Previously, scientists had to grow and painstakingly examine each larvae under a microscope.